freeCodeCamp/learn-advanced-bash-by-building-a-kitty-ipsum-translator/TUTORIAL.md

 ### 670.1

 Nothing was replaced in that output.
+It didn't find the `freecodecamp` text you tried to replace because the case of a few letters wasn't the same.
 You can add regex flags after the last `/` in the `sed` argument.
-For instance, a `g`, for `global`, would replace all instances of a matched pattern, or an `i` to ignore the case of the pattern.
+A `g`, for `global`, would replace all instances of a matched pattern, or an `i` to ignore the case of the pattern.
 Enter the same command but add the correct regex flag to ignore the case.

 #### HINTS